EXPO BOOTH GUIDELINES & BUILDING ACCESS

 Thank you for being a Sponsor or Crowdfunder of the OpenSimulator Community Conference!
 We are grateful for your generosity and support of the conference!

-Based on feedback received from sponsors last year, the following changes have been made for this year’s conference:
+Based on feedback, the following changes have been made for this year’s conference:

 - Expo Regions are not connected to improve simulator performance.

 - The number of booths per region have been reduced to improve simulator performance.

 - Expo region builds have been optimized to improve viewer performance.

 - All booths have “equal access” to the landing zone area for improved visibility by visitors.

 Please review the information below regarding the Booth Guidelines and how to get access to begin constructing your booth.

 SALES & SIGNAGE GUIDELINES